Backendpapa-school/Operating-system-concept/Process/README.md

 A parent that terminated without invoking wait, leaves its child processes as orphan.
 The init or systemd becomes the parent of such processes.

+### Android process hierarchy
+Due to limited memory challenge, mobile OS have a program termination rank as follow.
+1. **Foreground process:** Most visible activity which the user is interacting with
+2. **Background process:** Activities performed which the user is not aware of
+3. **Visible process:** Visible activite which the user is not directly interacting with but performing activity the foreground is using
+4. **Service:** Activities performed which the user is aware of such as streaming.
+5. **Empty process:** Has no activity

+Android eliminates process from hierarchy 5 to 1

+## Interprocess communication (IPC)